DeekB1983/hass-openfan-micro/README.md

 ---
 ## ⚠️ Background (Why these changes were made)

+> ⚠️ Note: This integration has been significantly optimised to prevent device instability caused by excessive API polling.

 Earlier versions of this integration used **aggressive polling (~5s constantly)** which resulted in:

 * OpenFAN Micro web UI becoming unresponsive